lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

 Having an IDE affects the trade-offs of programming language design.

+### Lamdu's case

-In Lamdu's case, as our aim is to create a "next-gen" IDE, and as no programming language was yet designed for such an IDE, we've decided to design a new language, resembling an existing language (Haskell) but with some modifications due to the different design trade-offs given the different environment users will use to write the code.
+As our aim is to create a "next-gen" IDE, and as no programming language was yet designed for one, we've decided to design a new language, resembling an existing language (Haskell) but with some modifications due to the different design trade-offs given the different environment users will use to write the code.

+Note that Lamdu's design is not final and is still incomplete.
+We would definitely like feedback on the topics discussed here.

+### Generalizing further

+When designing a system one should consider how the different components interact.

+In a future post we'll describe another instance of this - how storing code in AST form enables Lamdu's novel approach for type errors.